immunogenomics/RA_Atlas_CITEseq/README.md

 #### Data Description: ####

 - Each cell type-specific reference is provided based on one cell type-focused analysis.
+This could support the reference mapping as a downstream analysis to query cells from other data platforms.

 ```
 Bcell_reference.rds